 Pets can also be poisoned.
 Be alert to keep any mushrooms that grow in your yard picked and disposed of (the mushrooms are safe to pick up and throw away).
 For both humans and pets, intravenous rehydration therapy is most important, with any other symptoms treated on a symptomatic basis.

 Rhabdomyolysis.
-Mushrooms: Tricholoma equestre (=T. flavovirens), Russula subnigricans.
+Mushrooms: Tricholoma equestre complex (=T. flavovirens), Russula subnigricans.

-Toxicity from Tricholoma equestre has not been reported from the U.S. and some question whether or not it is dangerous, but consumption of massive quantities of this species in Europe have reportedly resulted in delayed kidney damage, delayed neurotoxicity, and breakdown of muscle fibers with release of myoglobin into the blood stream.
+Toxicity from Tricholoma equestre complex has not been reported from the U.S. and some question whether or not it is dangerous, but consumption of massive quantities of this species in Europe have reportedly resulted in delayed kidney damage, delayed neurotoxicity, and breakdown of muscle fibers with release of myoglobin into the blood stream.
 The European cases of rhabdomyolysis are associated with respiratory and cardiac (myocarditis) complications leading to death.
 Myocarditis is an inflammation of the heart muscle.
 The rhabdomyolysis observed with Russula subnigricans in Japan and Taiwan occurs by a different mechanism than that observed with Tricholoma equestre complex.
 In North America, several different Tricholoma species have been known as Tricholoma equestre complex.
 Some are delicious and some have a very nasty taste.
 Russula subnigricans is a blackening Russula in the compactae clade.
 It is probably wise to avoid all North American blackening Russula species.

 Erythromelalgia.
 Mushrooms: Clitocybe amoenolens and C. acromelalgia.
 Similar species include Clitocybe (Lepista) inversa, Clitocybe squamosa, Clitocybe gibba, and Hygrophoropsis aurantiaca.